-High Carb Breakfast for Athletes: 10 Ideas to Fuel Your Morning
+15 Simple High Carb Breakfast for Athletes: Ideas to Fuel Your Morning

-And we’ll also explain the benefits of eating a high carb breakfast for athletes and how to choose the best carb sources for your needs.
+I’ll also discuss the advantages of a high carb breakfast and how to pick the best carb sources to meet your needs.

 Why eat a high carb breakfast?

 Carbohydrates are the main source of energy for your body and brain.
-They are stored in your muscles and liver as glycogen, which can be quickly converted into glucose (blood sugar) when you need it.
+They are stored in your muscles and liver as glycogen, which can be quickly changed into glucose (blood sugar) when you need it to fuel your activity.

 Eating a high carb breakfast can help you replenish your glycogen stores after a night of fasting and provide you with enough energy to perform at your best throughout the day.